What Is Secure Attachment? Psychology And Definition

 Evaluating a child's progression in developmental milestones can be one way to determine if they have attachment challenges.
 Because children who have secure attachments are usually eager to learn, it can be easy to identify those who have insecure attachments by referring to age-appropriate developmental milestones.

 During wellness checkups, a pediatrician or nurse may ask questions about a child's development and interact with a child to evaluate their ability to perform some of these milestones.
-If a child falls behind, this could indicate that intervention is needed.
+If a child falls behind, this might suggest that they are not securely attached, which can indicate the need for an intervention.

 However, a child who does not meet all developmental milestones is not necessarily cause for concern.
 The guide to developmental milestones is typically used as part of an assessment, not as a stand-alone measurement.